IboschTonosch/pdpixie/README.md

 # pdpixie

-a very basic windows command line app to save selected images file into one or multiple pdf documents.
+a very basic windows command line app for batch processing image and pdf files

 this console app uses 3th party PDFSharp library which is licenced under the MIT license